Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple Watch vs Garmin: Smartwatches and sport watches

-The Apple Watch is one of the most influential smartwatches in existence.
-Apple’s wearables track your workouts, support third-party apps, and boast big, crisp displays.
+The Apple Watch is one of the most influential smartwatches in existence despite the growing number of Apple Watch alternatives.
+Apple’s wearables track your workouts, support third-party apps, and boast large, crisp displays.

 Apple Watch lineup

-- Apple Watch Series 7 (Amazon): The Apple Watch Series 7 wasn’t a huge upgrade from the Series 6, however, it ushered in a bigger display and more durability.
+• Apple Watch Series 7 (on the product’s website): The Apple Watch Series 7 wasn’t a huge upgrade from the Series 6, however, it ushered in a bigger display and more durability.
 Its performance and battery life, unfortunately, remain on par with the previous generation.
 We also found the Series 7’s heart rate sensor to be quite finicky.

-- Apple Watch SE 2 (Best Buy): Alongside the Apple Watch Series 8, the company also launched the second generation of its budget lineup: the Apple Watch SE 2.
-This device builds on the success of the Apple Watch SE with an upgraded processor and handy low-battery mode.
+• Apple Watch SE 2 ($269.99 at Amazon): The second generation of Apple’s budget lineup, the Apple Watch SE 2 boasts an upgraded processor and handy low-battery mode.
 If you can live without advanced sensors like the ECG and SpO2 monitors, it’s a solid smartwatch that will save you some money.

-- Apple Watch Ultra (Amazon): A considerably more expensive device, the Apple Watch Ultra represents Apple’s first foray into the adventure market.
-The Apple Watch Ultra boasts the largest, most durable display in the stable, plus extra battery life and niche features for outdoor enthusiasts we loved testing during our Ultra review period.
+• Apple Watch Ultra ($799 at Amazon): A considerably more expensive device than the original series, the Apple Watch Ultra line represents Apple’s first foray into the adventure market.
+Ultra models boast larger, more durable display, plus extra battery life and niche features for outdoor enthusiasts we love.

-Apple Watches don’t change much over the years, so the differences between each series are minute.
-The exception to this is of course the Apple Watch Ultra which is meant for a very specific set of users.
-In contrast, Garmin has lots of different styles of sports watches, from AMOLED-touting smartwatches to multisport fitness watches that prioritize battery life.
+Apple Watches haven’t changed much over the years, so the differences between each series are minute.
+The exception to this is the Apple Watch Ultra line, which is meant for a very specific set of users.
+In contrast, Garmin has many different sports watch styles, from AMOLED-touting smartwatches to multisport fitness watches that prioritize battery life.

 Garmin smartwatches and sports watches

-- Garmin Forerunner 55, 265, 645, 745, and 965: If you’re a runner, the Garmin Forerunner series is your best option.
-Ranging from budget-friendly devices like the Forerunner 55 to all-in devices like the Forerunner 965, there’s something for every runner in this lineup.
-We reviewed Garmin’s Forerunner 265 and were thrilled with the line’s new AMOLED display.
+• Garmin Forerunner: The Garmin Forerunner series is your best option if you’re a runner.
+Ranging from budget-friendly devices like the Forerunner 165 ($249.99 at Garmin) to all-in devices like the Forerunner 965 ($599.99 at Garmin), there’s something for every runner in this lineup.
+We were especially thrilled with the line’s new AMOLED displays on the latest models.

-- Garmin Fenix 7 series (Amazon): If you’re after the most feature-packed multisport smartwatch you can buy, Garmin’s Fenix 7 series is it.
+• Garmin Fenix series: If you’re after the most feature-packed multisport smartwatch you can buy, Garmin’s Fenix series is it.
 These high-end watches are for serious athletes who spend most of their time outdoors.
 It even comes in solar models.
+The newest model, the Fenix 7 Pro (on the product’s website), features everything from multi-band GNSS support and mapping to a built-in LED flashlight.

 Apple Watch vs Garmin: Activity and health tracking